 The combination of Chapman and Buchan truly was a meeting of two great footballing minds.
 Made captain, Buchan had ideas about the game beyond the way it was currently being played and with his new boss, would revolutionise football tactics.
 They would exploit changes in the offside law, turning the centre-half position from a midfield role into the deepest one in defence.
 One of the inside-forwards would move back into midfield becoming a ‘link man’ and turning 2-3-5 into 3-3-4.

-Chapman was initially unsure of the new system but, after a 7-0 defeat at the hands of Newcastle United, was persuaded to change after a team meeting.
-Buchan wanted to play in the new link role but Chapman chose veteran Scot Alex Neil for the role.
+Chapman was initially unsure of the new system but, after a 7-0 defeat at the hands of Newcastle United, he was persuaded to change at a team meeting.
+Buchan wanted to play in the new link role but Chapman chose veteran Scot Alex Neil there.
 Later, Jimmy Ramsey would replace Neil, then Billy Blythe took over.

 In their first season using the new tactics Arsenal finished runners-up to Chapman’s old team Huddersfield Town with Buchan scoring 21 times raising the total his new team had to pay his former employers to £4,100, £100 more than the amount Sunderland had asked for.

-The 1926-27 season was a disappointing one in the league for Arsenal where they slumped to 11th place.
-They did reach the FA Cup final and Buchan led his team out at Wembley but they fell to Cardiff City thanks to a solitary goal.
+The 1926-27 campaign was a disappointing one in the league for Arsenal where they slumped to 11th place.
+They did reach the FA Cup final and Buchan led his team out at Wembley but they fell to Cardiff City thanks to a solitary goal scored when a soft shot from Hugh Ferguson squirmed under goalkeeper Dan Lewis and into the net.
+Thus ended Charles’s last chance of adding a cup winner’s medal to his title success and the meagre total of six England caps.

 There was no real improvement in 1927-28.
 Chairman and majority shareholder Henry Norris was keeping a tight hold on the purse strings and this was an ageing Arsenal side.
-Buchan managed 16 goals to bring his total with the club to 56 in 120 games but, at 36, was slowing down and at the end of the campaign he decided to hang up his boots.
+Buchan managed 16 goals to bring his total with the club to 56 in 120 games for the Gunners but, at 36, was slowing down and at the end of the campaign, and after a cup semi-final loss he decided to hang up his boots.

 Norris would eventually spend the money needed to bring some of the best players to Highbury and this, allied to Chapman’s managerial skills and the tactics initially inspired by Buchan would bring a golden era to the club.